johannschopplich/toon/SPEC.md

 ### 7.4 Decoding Rules for Strings and Keys (Decoding)

-- Quoted strings and keys MUST be unescaped using only the five escapes in Section 7.1; any other escape MUST error.
+- Quoted strings and keys MUST be unescaped per Section 7.1; any other escape MUST error.
 Quoted primitives remain strings.
 - Unquoted values:
   - true/false/null → boolean/null
   - Numeric tokens → numbers (with the leading-zero rule in Section 4)